-UCART19 is an allogeneic CAR T-cell product candidate, gene-edited with TALEN® and developed for the treatment of CD19-expressing hematological malignancies.
+UCART19 is an allogeneic CAR T-cell product candidate developed for treatment of CD19-expressing hematological malignancies, gene edited with TALEN®.
 UCART19 is initially being developed in acute lymphoblastic leukemia (ALL).
 Cellectis’ approach with UCART19 is based on the preliminary positive results from clinical trials using autologous products based on the CAR technology, and has the potential to overcome the limitation of the current autologous approach by providing an allogeneic, frozen, “off-the-shelf” T cell based medicinal product.

 On November 18, 2015, we signed with Servier an amendment to our collaboration agreement.
 Notably, Servier exercised its option to acquire exclusive worldwide rights to further develop and commercialize UCART19.